-Caffi Glas ("the blue cafe") is an Italian style pizza restaurant that was opened here on 2nd April 2007.
-It is open all year round offering freshly made pizzas, pasta, paninis and pastries.
+Caffi Glas ("the blue cafe") is an Italian style pizza restaurant open during the peak season offering freshly made pizzas, pasta, paninis and pastries.
 There is space for inside as well as plenty of tables outside on the terrace opposite the Ship Shop.

-The pizzas and other dishes are all prepared on site from good quality fresh ingreditents and baked in the open plan pizza oven behind the main counter.
+The pizzas and other dishes are all prepared on site using fresh ingredients and baked in the open plan pizza oven behind the main counter.
 Caffi Glas aims to priovide good quality food at reasonable prices with good service in a pleasant and comfortable environment.

 The Italiant theme ties in with Portmeirion's image as an "Italianate village".
 During the 1960s and early 1970s there was an Italian restaurant called The Salutation locatec in what is now part of The Ship Shop next door to Caffi Glas.
 Caffi Glas has an espresso machine and a selection on Italian wines as well as soft drinks, fresh orange juice and a children's menu.